Avoid these Pruning Pitfalls to ensure Healthier Trees

-One of the most frequent mistakes people do when trimming is to do it during the wrong time of the the year.
-Pruning at the wrong time can disrupt the natural growth patterns of a tree and expose it to pests and diseases.
-In general, it is best to cut down deciduous trees in the winter when they are dormant, and conifers in the late spring or early summer.
+One of the most common mistakes people make when pruning is to do so in the wrong time of the year.
+Pruning at the wrong time could disrupt a tree’s natural growth patterns and expose it to pests and diseases.
+It is generally recommended to prune deciduous trees during the winter, when they’re dormant and conifers in the late spring or early summer.

 Avoid Using the Wrong Tools

 Another problem is that people use the improper tools for the task.
-Dull or rusty tools can cause injury to the tree, and make it more vulnerable to diseases, and employing instruments that are large or heavy can cause unnecessary damage.
-Be sure to have the appropriate tools to do the job and ensure they are sharp and well-maintained.
+The dull or rusty tools could cause harm to the tree, and make it more susceptible to illness, while using instruments that are large or heavy may cause unnecessary damage.
+Be sure to have the correct tools for the job, and keep them sharp and maintained.

-While it is tempting to cut the tree heavily to attain the desired form or dimension, cutting off too much at once could cause harm to the tree.
-Pruning should always be performed gradually, over several years in order so that the tree can recuperate between prunings.
+Although it can be tempting to cut the tree heavily to get an ideal form or dimension, cutting off too much at once could cause harm on the plant.
+Pruning should always be done gradually, over several years in order to allow the tree to recuperate between prunings.

-When pruning, it is important to not cut in close proximity to tree’s trunk.
-This could leave the tree at risk of disease, as well as leave unsightly stubs that can be difficult to remove.
-Instead, make your cuts just outside the branch collar, the raised area that connects the branch to the trunk.
+When pruning, it’s important to avoid cutting near to trunk.
+The tree could be susceptible to diseases as well as leaving unsightly stubs that can be difficult to remove.
+Make your cuts within the collar of the branch that is the area raised where the branch meets the trunk.

 FAQs